Irish people in Great Britain: Irish in England

-In 2001, there were 674,786 people in England (1.4 per cent of the population) who had been born in Ireland.
-This is the greatest concentration of Irish-born—as distinct from persons of Irish ancestry—abroad anywhere in the world and was equivalent to 12.1% of the population of the island of Ireland (5.6 million) in 2001.
+In 2021, there were 505,212 people in England (0.9 per cent of the population), who had been born in Ireland, down from 674,786 in 2001.
+Of these, 314,674 were born in the Republic of Ireland, and 190,538 born in Northern Ireland.
+Despite the drop since 2001, this is still the greatest concentration of Irish-born—as distinct from persons of Irish ancestry—abroad anywhere in the world and was equivalent to 7.2% of the population of the island of Ireland (7.1 million) in 2021, or 6.1% of the Republic of Ireland population and 10% of the Northern Irish population.

 Barrow-in-Furness

 During the Great Famine of the 19th century, Barrow-in-Furness was seen as a desirable location that many Irish (along with Scottish and Cornish) fled to.
 This was in part due to ease of access to reach the town's port from Ireland (particularly from Ulster), and secondly because it was a booming town as a result of the Industrial Revolution with guaranteed work, particularly in the emerging steelworks and shipbuilding industries in the town.
-At its peak, it was estimated that somewhere between 7-11% of Barrow's population were Irish or Scottish.
+The Irish-born population of Barrow exceeded 5,000 at the time of the 1881 census (about 10% of the town's population).
 As a result of this, to this day a huge number of Barrow's population are of Irish descent.